 Fuel with healthy fats, including coconut oil, nuts, nut butters, avocados, etc. Sam Briggs finds that she gets some good results from either healthier fats vs carbs.

 Train smart by knowing your limitations.
 Don’t push yourself beyond what you’re capable of, especially when lifting.
+This can lead to serious injuries.
+Start slow and gradually work up to bigger loads.

 Use the tape!
 Sam Briggs is a big fan of Rock Tape and it’s helped her compete even with some painful injuries.
+Ask your physiotherapist for some advice about how this product may work for you.

 Listen to your coach because they know best!
 If they’re telling you something, it’s for a reason and it’s meant to help you improve your performance.
+Be humble and be willing to be teachable and adjust your technique for example.

 Train hard but rest hard, and activity.
 Briggs is known to do some seriously gruelling workouts!
 But, she also takes time for recovery with easier workouts.
 She rarely takes an entire day off though and instead will do some biking, skiing or swimming on an off day.